dhruv0000/spamming-websites/README.md

 To make the code run every 30 min, I used a simple command 'watch'(Designed to repetative run ls command, to 'watch' the changes in a folder).

-1. Insatll selenium for python
+1. Install selenium for python
 2. Change the path location on line 5
 3. Open terminal and execute :watch -n 1800 python new.py (Program will run till terminal is open)